|Date Of Birth:||Oct 1 1909|

 From the right-half position his role had become more influential and his partnership with Paddy Barlowe on the right wing and Jimmy McArdle at inside-right were critical to the year’s successes.

 He retired at the end of the 1946-47 season and in his last season his prompting of Peter Corr was instrumental in Peter’s transfer to Everton.
-With Bank Rovers in the local Junior Leagues he finished his playing career.
+With Bank Rovers in the local Junior Leagues he finished his local playing career but until the early 50s, when he was in his forties, he was one of the stars of the South Armagh Summer League where he captained the Darkley team to success in a number of money-prized tournaments that regularly drew crowds in excess of 1,000.

 There was one last hurrah when he joined up with his old comrade Jerry McCourt in September 1963, thirty three years after they had first played together, managing Dundalk to become the first League of Ireland team to win away from home in European competition, when they defeated Zurich by 2-1.